smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnExitAllApplications/index.md

 !!!
 MUST

-  * Send `OnExitAllApplications` with the appropriate `reason` upon one of the users's actions:
+  * Send `OnExitAllApplications` with the appropriate `reason` upon one of the user's actions:
     * Master Reset
     * Key set to Ignition Off (Refer to the diagram below).
     * Key set to Suspend (Refer to the diagram below).